bostrot/telegram-support-bot/README.md

 User commands:
 * `/start` - tells the user how to use this bot
 * `/faq` - shows the FAQ

+This you should only care about when you intend to "support" another bot e.g. salesbot with this.
+This would enable "ANTI-CRASH" and commands like start and stop.
+Remember to use this only when you have two bots.

 Admin/Owner commands:
 * `/root` - Starts the listener and prevents the bot from crashing (restarts it and sends the log into the staff chat); Also this will open up a dashboard where the admin/owner can control the bot with following `Update`, `Restart`, `Log`, `Stop`.